franklinqin0/blog/docs/blog/goethe_3.md

 #### Können, Kennen, Wissen (3 Know's)

-`Können` is a modal verb (know how to do sth). e.g.
+`können` is a modal verb (know how to do sth). e.g.

 - Ich kann in Ruhe lesen.
-- Ich kann Deutsch.
+- Ich kann Deutsch sprechen.

 `wissen` is used if seeing clauses (dass, wie, wann, wo, wer, warum); `kennen` is used if seeing nouns.